 Tasks

-Main tasks are:
+The procurement of the regulatory services will be undertaken by the Phase Two Development team and requires the following tasks:

 Procure the regulatory services needed by the governance entity using tender documents from Phase Two Transition

 Prepare the contracts and SLAs for the regulatory services for the governance entity nominees to sign

-Supervise the service provision contracts
+Supervise the service provision contracts and align it with the retail technical services and RU/IM technical services contracts (see 8.2.1 and Error!
+Reference source not found.)

 Oversee bringing contracts into operation, including testing and the start of the service management activity